Jacob-Stevens-Haas/tutorial-jun-2023/README.md

 `AbsoluteError` experiments.
 When the tests are each < 2 seconds, this CI job will turn green.

+There's also some low-hanging fruit around indirection and unneccessary `isinstance() conditionals.

 Disclaimer:
 Making a problem that is nuanced enough to not be trivial but solveable in a short amount of time is pretty tricky.
 I may have obscured too much of the